TheWorldAtMyFingerTips/TheWorldAtMyFingerTips/README.md

-# Megan Ng's Projects Portfolio
+# Megan Ng - Projects Portfolio

 ## Index
 This repositary holds my projects that I have done independently during the course of my studies: